Higher Laminations and Affine Buildings: The tropical points of higher Teichmuller space

+Thus, in order to understand tropical points of $\X_{G,S}$ or $\A_{G,S}$, we must analyze the fibers of this map and see what the points in one fiber have in common.
+In other words, we would like to isolate what invariant information is contained in the tropical functions.
+Our goal will be to show that he piece-wise linear combinatorics of the affine building is exactly what is captured by the tropical coordinates.

-We will find a satisfactory answer in the case where $G=SL_m$.
+Our goal will be acheived in the case where $G=SL_m$.
 Many of the steps will have clear generalizations to general groups (for example, the definition of laminations in terms of affine buildings); we will note those steps which do not extend as straightforwardly.
 We hope to treat in a future paper the case of a general semi-simple Lie group, for which we believe the best approach would be to explicitly construct cluster coordinates on Teichmuller spaces associated to these groups.
 These coordinates would be analogous to the ``canonical coordinates'' of Fock and Goncharov on Teichmuller spaces for $SL_m$.
 Henceforth we will be concerned primarily with the case $G=SL_m$ or $G=PGL_m$.

 If instead of considering $K$, we consider the ring of Laurent series over $t^\lambda$ where $\lambda$ is allowed to vary in $\Z, \Q$ or $\R$, we get obtain different types of laminations with coefficients in $\Zt, \Qt$ or $\Rt$.